bitcoin/bips/bip-0139/wallet_potential_usage.md

 ### 2. The closed `type` enum does not fit

-`account.type` scores 3 ✓ / 9 ~ / 0 - : nearly every wallet is a partial fit.
+`account.type` reaches 13 ✓ only once the field's purpose is stated; before that, nearly every wallet answered it with its own taxonomy.

 - Nunchuk `LIQUID` wallets (`elwpkh(...)`, `descriptor.cpp:352-365`) fit none of the three values.
 Green's Liquid networks likewise.